 The Company invests in unconsolidated investees that provide funds to develop low income communities, renewable energy sources and other structured transactions.
 These structures provide the Company with tax benefits and are not integral to the operations of the Company.
-The Company accounts for these investments under the equity method with gains and losses from these investments recorded within Gains (losses) from unconsolidated investees and the applicable tax credits and benefits from tax losses recorded within Provision for income taxes.
+The Company accounts for these investments under the equity method with gains and losses from these investments recorded within Gains (losses) from unconsolidated investees and the applicable tax credits, expenses and benefits recorded within Provision for income taxes.